Honore Daumier

 Best Genre Painters.

 Born in Marseilles, Daumier grew up in Paris where he (briefly) studied drawing and afterwards lithography: the latter being the latest technique of the time for the replication of drawn images.
-The Revolution of 1830 gave him the opportunity to express his republican sentiments in his caricatures, of which he supplied over 4,000 to a variety of Parisian journals.
+The Revolution of 1830 gave him the opportunity to express his republican sentiments in his caricature which he supplied to a variety of Parisian journals.
 During the 1830s these political cartoons - published in the newspapers La Caricature and Le Charivari - included Gargantua (1831), an earthy caricature of Louis-Philippe's corrupt government, and the famous Rue Transnonain 14 April 1834 (1834), in which he abandons the satirical manner to show the pathetic aftermath of a military slaughter of civilians.
 Gargantua earned him a spell in prison, after which as censorship tightened to turned more to social satire.

 In the mid 1840, Daumier became increasingly interested in fine art painting, while still producing lithographs for his livelihood.
 He entered the competition for an allegorical figure of the Republic in 1848: he was placed eleventh, but never completed the painting, the sketch for which is now in the Louvre, Paris.
 Although realist painter friends like Corot (1796-1875), Millet (1814-75) and Theodore Rousseau (1812-67) encouraged him to persevere, too much of his energy was spent on producing his lithographed drawings.
 Early allegorical paintings he did during this period owe some debt to Rubens, for example, The Miller, his Son, and the Ass (1848-9; Burrell Collection, Glasgow), after which most of his painting was inspired by contemporary events, for example The Uprising (1848; The Phillips Collection, Washington, D.C.) and everyday scenes, such as Third Class Carriage (1863-5; National Gallery of Canada, Ottawa).
 The sculptural nature of his drawing is seen in The Washerwoman (1863-4; Louvre, Paris).